 Process and Role of Management.
 In December 2007, prior to the spin-off, the Belo Compensation Committee used the Peer Survey to develop recommendations for base salary and annual cash incentive bonus opportunity for A. H. Belo's executive officers, including its Chief Executive Officer.
 Using the estimated median and 75th percentile of the market data provided by our compensation consultant as a guide, the 2008 base salary recommendations were presented by Mercer to Belo's Chief Executive Officer, Robert Decherd.
 Mr. Decherd adjusted these recommendations after taking into account each individual executive officer's recent performance, as well as his or her experience, level of responsibility, and contributions to long-term goals during the current year.
 The compensation recommendations, together with the compensation histories and the percentile rankings for base salary and total cash compensation of A. H. Belo's named executive officers relative to the Peer Survey, were then presented to the Belo Compensation Committee, which had full access to its compensation consultant, Robert Decherd and the Belo human resources staff who were involved in the formulation of recommendations.
 After consideration of the recommendations and adequate opportunity to address specific questions and concerns, the Belo Compensation Committee made final base salary and annual cash incentive compensation recommendations for the A. H. Belo named executive officers, excluding A. H. Belo's Chief Executive Officer, to the non-management members of Belo's Board of Directors for their approval.
 In its deliberations, the Belo Board considered compensation objectives and philosophy in light of the recommendations and the anticipated market characteristics of the post-spin Company.
-Based on its review and analysis, the non-management members of Belo's Board approved the final compensation to be awarded to each named A. H. Belo executive officer, with the exception of A. H. Belo's Chief Executive Officer's base salary and cash bonus opportunity after following the same process.
+Based on its review and analysis, the non-management members of Belo's Board approved the final compensation to be awarded to each named A. H. Belo executive officer, with the exception of A. H. Belo's Chief Executive Officer.
+The Belo Compensation Committee evaluated and determined A. H. Belo's Chief Executive Officer's base salary and cash bonus opportunity after following the same process.
 In this regard, the Compensation Committee reviewed and received the same peer group information, except that market data for chief executive officer compensation was provided to Belo's Compensation Committee without any specific compensation recommendation.
 In January 2008, the newly-formed A. H. Belo Compensation Committee approved and ratified the 2008 base salary and bonus opportunity for A. H. Belo's Chief Executive Officer.
-The A. H. Belo Board of Directors also approved and ratified the 2008 base salary and bonus opportunity for A. H. Belo's Chief Executive officer.
-The A. H. Belo Board of Directors also approved and ratified the 2008 base salary and bonus opportunity for A. H. Belo's Chief Executive Officer.
-The A. H. Belo Board of Directors approved and ratified the 2008 base salary and bonus opportunity for A. H. Belo's Chief Executive Officer.
-The A. H. Belo Board of Directors also approved and ratified the 2008 base salary and bon
+The A. H. Belo Board of Directors also approved by the Belo Corp.
+Board in December 2007.